Live Updates arrow

 Your questions answered

-Here you'll find answers to some commonly asked questions about unplanned events.
+Here you'll find answers to some commonly asked questions about incidents.

-There are 5 different Emergency Notices that could be issued:
+There are five different emergency notices that could be issued:

 • Boil your tap water before use.